 - Evaluation of automatic voice biometric systems for use in UK forensic speaker comparison casework

-JPFA staff are centrally involved in the teaching and development of the world’s first postgraduate course in forensic speech science in the Department of Language and Linguistic Science at the University of York, which has been running since 2007.
+JPFA staff are centrally involved in the teaching and development of the world’s first postgraduate course and CPD course in forensic speech science in the Department of Language and Linguistic Science at the University of York, which has been running since 2007.
 Our staff also lecture and run courses on forensic speech and audio analysis at universities in the UK and abroad.